parakhi88/monitor-mysql-and-jvm/README.md

 ## MySQL

-1. Create a dummy MySQL database (in case you don't have a MySQL database) and use [MySQL exporter](https://github.com/prometheus/mysqld_exporter) to generate metrics for Prometheus
+1. Create a dummy MySQL database (in case you don't have a MySQL database) and use [MySQL exporter](https://github.com/prometheus/mysqld_exporter) to generate metrics for Prometheus.

   ```
   docker run -d \